wp-plugins/image-elevator/readme.txt

 *The plugin is a free edition of the premium
 <a href="http://codecanyon.net/item/image-elevator-for-wordpress/4311188?ref=OnePress">Image Elevator</a> plugin
-that provides more features such as renaming images after pasting, compressing images on the fly and saving images into Media Library after adding.*
+that provides more features: renaming images after pasting, compressing images on the fly and saving images into Media Library after adding.*

 = How it works =